Shopify Review 2024 What’s all the hype about?

 Shopify has an app market where you can find extensions (for adding extra functionality) for your online store.
 These are similar to the ones you can add to your smartphone.

 Many ecommerce solutions (e.g. BigCommerce, Wix, Weebly) have their own version of this Shopify App Store.
 But the main difference is that Shopify has an insane amount of apps.
 From email marketing integrations to dropshipping connections, you name it – Shopify will most likely have it.
+In fact, we reviewed the best email apps available in this video:

 These can certainly save you a lot of money and time – especially compared to custom-developed solutions.